-Dealers should exercise skill, care and diligence, and act in good faith, and in the best interests of clients.
+Dealers should exercise skill, care and diligence, and act in good faith.
 Dealers shall not engage in manipulative or deceptive conduct or any form of conduct which would give other users of the market a false or misleading impression as to prevailing market conditions, including but not limited to price, supply or demand, etc.